tonmoy-sutradhar/Office-of-Sports-/README.md

 This project is for my academic purpose.
-We build this project for Office of Sports AIUB.
+We build this project for "Office of Sports" of AIUB.

 TO run this project on your PC below things are required.
 1. postgres SQL